Kentucky Channel: Availability

 The Kentucky Channel is broadcast over the third digital subchannel of all of KET's fifteen (15) principal broadcast relay stations, and on the network's ATSC 3.0 station WKMJ-DT3.
 The channel is also available to several cable television systems throughout and within the state, including Mediacom, Charter/Spectrum, Comcast/Xfinity, Zito Media, and Suddenlink Communications.
 It is also available on a few dozen locally owned cable companies in the state.
-A few out-of-state cable television systems also carry the Kentucky Channel, along with the flagship KET service, especially those who are based out-of-state, but also serves certain Kentucky communities along its boundaries, including the cable systems of Cincinnati Bell and the Lafayette, Tennessee-based North Central Telephone Cooperative.
+A few out-of-state cable television systems also carry the Kentucky Channel, along with the flagship KET service; this is especially true with any out-of-state cable system that have a significant customer base in Kentucky communities along its boundaries, including the cable systems of Cincinnati Bell and the Lafayette, Tennessee-based North Central Telephone Cooperative.
 Depending on the program, some full episodes and a variety of video clips of KET's original programming (recent or archived) can also be viewed on the network's website.